EMWPJ/SyntheticMTTimeSeries/README.md

 Run **Synthesize_MT_Timeseries.exe**

 Right-click under Sites to import the forward response file(obtained by forward acting, see https://github.com/EMWPJ/Modified-ModEM-with-output-electromagnetic-field-values for more).
-Select the measuring points to be synthesized.
+Select the sites to be synthesized.

 Set synthetic time series parameters: